frederic-perez/AmE-dictionary/data/dictionary.md

 __welling<sup>1</sup>__ _n_ :two::hammer: _Rob felt a welling of affection._
 __welling<sup>2</sup>__ _v_ _His breath welling into my face._
 __wellspring__ _n_ :two: __1__ The source of a stream, spring, etc.; fountainhead. __2__ A source of abundant and continual supply. _A wellspring of knowledge._
-__welp__ _idiom_ A common alternative to "well" that is used to express disappointment, often in text messaging.
+__welp__ _idiom_ A common alternative to “well” that is used to express disappointment, often in text messaging.
 __welsh__ _v_ _informal_ :two: (welch) __1__ To swindle a person by not paying a debt or wager: welsh on a bet. __2__ To fail to fulfill an obligation.
 __welsher__ _n_
 __welt__ _n_ :three::hammer: